pridkett/ansible-role-emacs/README.md

 - `emacs.install_bash`: Whether or not a file `emacs.sh` should be dropped into `~{{ ansible_env.HOME }}/.bash.d` to allow for easier terminal 24-bit color startup.
 - `emacs.install_fish`: Whether or not a file `emacs.fish` should be dropped into `~{{ ansible_env.HOME }}/.config/fish/fish.d` to allow for easier terminal 24-bit color startup.
 - `emacs.config`: emacs-lisp code that will put near the end of `~/.emacs.d/init.el` but before `emacs.custom`.
 Functionally, this is used to distinguish between code blocks that may be overwritten by emacs customization and that which may not be overwritten.
+- `emacs.create_initel`: Whether or not the script will try to create a templated `~/.emacs.d/init.el`.
+This defaults to `true`, set to `false` if you're going to be copying your configuration files from elsewhere.
 - `emacs.custom`: emacs-lisp code that will be put at the end of `~/.emacs.d/init.el`.
 This is generally used for anything that was set up through emacs in-editor configuration.
 Placing it here means that additional changes will work with the same block of code.
+- `emacs.copy_files`: a list of files to copy into your `~/.emacs.d/` directory.
+This is useful for when your configuration becomes really complicated and you want to use a completely custom `~/.emacs.d/init.el` or when you just need to copy a few files over.

 Dependencies
 ------------